website Translator

 Guidelines for Contributors

-Articles for inclusion on the Sports Coach website may address, but are not limited to: conditioning, ergogenic aids, endurance, injury prevention, nutrition, physiology, psychology, planning, skill, strength and speed.
-Articles, literature review and original research should ideally be based on these topics but material which addresses other training related topics will be considered.
+Articles for inclusion on the Sports Coach website may address but are not limited to conditioning, ergogenic aids, endurance, injury prevention, nutrition, physiology, psychology, planning, skill, strength, and speed.
+Articles, literature reviews, and original research should ideally be based on these topics, but the material which addresses other training-related topics will be considered.
+Articles not appropriate to the content of the Sports Coach website will not be considered.

 Articles